-- Telehealth.
-Services of a telehealth physician provided through PEIA's telehealth vendor, Revive Health (formerly iSelectMD), are covered at 100% after a \$10 copayment.
-To reach Revive Health, 24/7 call (844)433-8123.

-- Travel Benefits.
-Members are eligible for some reimbursement for travel benefits (mileage and tolls).
-See Travel Benefits on page 84.

-- Urgent Care.
-Services from an urgent care center are covered with a \$50 copayment.

-- Well Child Care.
-For children through age 16, the plan covers routine office visits for preventive care as recommended by the American Academy of Pediatrics.
+- SPECT: Single Photon Emission Computed Tomography is subject to a \$100 copay covered and applicable coinsurance after the deductible is met.
+SPECT of the brain or lung requires precertification. - X Skilled Nursing Facility Services: Confinement in a skilled nursing facility including semi-private room, related services and supplies is covered with applicable coinsurance after the \$250 copayment and the deductible is met.
+Confinement must be prescribed by a physician in lieu of hospitalization.
+Coverage is limited to 100 days per plan year.
+Unapproved out-of-network inpatient admissions are not covered. - X Sleep Management Services: Selected in-lab sleep testing and equipment for PPB Plan members requires pre-certification through UMR.
+See further details under Sleep Management Services later in this section. - Smoking Cessation: See "Tobacco Cessation" on page 102 for details. - Telehealth: Services of a telehealth physician provided through PEIA's telehealth vendor, ReviveHealth (formerly iSelectMD), are covered at 100% after a \$10 copayment.
+To reach ReviveHealth, 24/7 call (844) 433-8123.
+The access code for the program is: WV1144.
+Members that have Medicare as primary, which includes the PEIA Special Medicare Plan and the PEIA Humana Plan, are not eligible to utilize the ReviveHealth Program. - Travel Benefits: Members are eligible for some reimbursement for travel benefits (mileage and tolls).
+See Travel Benefits on page 94. - Urgent Care: Services from an urgent care center are covered with a \$50 copayment. - Well Child Care: For children through age 16, the plan covers routine office visits for preventive care as recommended by the American Academy of Pediatrics.
 These visits are covered at 100% of allowed charges and are not subject to copayment or coinsurance or deductible.
-This office visit, generally, includes, but is not limited to:

-- height and weight measurement;

-- blood pressure check;

-- vision and hearing screening;

-- · developmental/behavior assessment; and
+This office visit, generally, includes, but is not limited to: - Height and weight measurement; - Blood pressure check; - Vision and hearing screening; - Developmental/behavior assessment; and - Physical examination.

-- physical examination.